eager-fox-2019/fancy-todo/README.md

   - `201`: `{ headers: null }`

 ```
-Remove {headers: null} and token from localstorage.
+Remove headers and token from localstorage.
 ```
 ## Create To-Do